-The teacher, assistants, and therapists work in partnership to empower families and to facilitate each child's growth and development.
+The teacher, assistants, special education staff, and therapists work in partnership to empower families and to facilitate each child's growth and development.

-Each child's family is vital to his/her social, emotional, and physical development.
+Each child's family is vital to their social, emotional, and physical development.
 Therefore, each family is encouraged to participate in a variety of ways, such as: classroom participation, daily communication, parent meetings, and educational in-services.